dakshbhatnagar/dakshbhatnagar/README.md

  📈 **Recent Projects**

-1. **Maximizing Sales Conversions** : A Looker Studio Dashboard that goes into depth of how a travel company can maximise their Sales Conversion - [Link](https://lookerstudio.google.com/reporting/cc4ee68d-2634-4110-8652-811626ea9b05/page/p_4qnx3lohhd)
+1. **Olympics Data Analysis and much more using Python**: Find projects on in-depth ARIMA Modelling, Olympics Data Analysis and much more!
+Check it out [here](https://github.com/dakshbhatnagar/projects)

-2. **Finding Interesting Insights about Super Store**: Dive deep into the world of retail store analysis done using Google Sheets and Looker Studio [here](https://docs.google.com/spreadsheets/d/14h0UCZOhi1nQx7oT7DY8SYmqp3S0Y5UssEjkGAuVgXo/edit#gid=312503756)
+2. **Maximizing Sales Conversions** : A Looker Studio Dashboard that goes into depth of how a travel company can maximise their Sales Conversion - [Link](https://lookerstudio.google.com/reporting/cc4ee68d-2634-4110-8652-811626ea9b05/page/p_4qnx3lohhd)

-3. **Tableau Tales**: Using the power of data visualization with Tableau!
+3. **Tableau Tales**: Using the power of data visualization with Tableau and explore insights on COVID-19, Digital Payment Trends in India and more!
 Take a peak [here](https://public.tableau.com/app/profile/daksh.bhatnagar)

 4. **SQL Projects on HR Data, Restaurant Data and more** : The [repository](https://github.com/dakshbhatnagar/SQLProjects) contains SQL Projects on various industries such as HR, Food and Data Jobs to uncover valuable insights.
 Make your way to it to explore in-depth.

-5. **Olympics Data Analysis and much more using Python**: Find projects on in-depth ARIMA Modelling, Olympics Data Analysis and much more!
-Check it out [here](https://github.com/dakshbhatnagar/projects)
+5. **Finding Interesting Insights about Super Store**: Dive deep into the world of retail store analysis done using Google Sheets and Looker Studio [here](https://docs.google.com/spreadsheets/d/14h0UCZOhi1nQx7oT7DY8SYmqp3S0Y5UssEjkGAuVgXo/edit#gid=312503756)

 ---